 - No more than 30% of the Portfolio shall be in a single industry sector.
 Treasury and Agency securities are not considered to be part of an industry for these purposes.
-The Barclays Industry Sector will be used to verify the sector limit. - No more than 15% of the Portfolio shall be invested in Agency MBS, CMBS or CMO. - Securities of a single issuer (excluding Treasury and Agency securities) shall not represent more than 3% of the Portfolio. - Securities that have a rating(s) from Moody's, S&P, and/or Fitch of either BBB- or Baa3 shall not represent more than 7.5% of the Portfolio with the securities of a single issuer representing no more than 1.0% of the Portfolio. - Securities of any individual Agency, including MBS, CMBS or CMO, should not represent more than 20% of the Portfolio. - Investments in an individual Money Market Fund (including Treasury and Agency Money Market Funds) shall be limited to a lesser of \$200 million or 4% of that individual Money Market Fund's total assets. - Floating Rate Notes collateralized by Certificate of Deposits and issued through the Yankee CD program will be considered Corporate Floating Rate Notes. - Municipal Securities shall not represent more than 25% of the Portfolio. - Repurchase Agreements shall not represent more than 15% of the Portfolio's amortized cost and should be collateralized as described in Appendix A. - Banker's Acceptances (BA) and Certificates of Deposits (CDs) shall not collectively represent more than 10% of the Portfolio. - Asset-backed securities for prime automobile, equipment loan and lease receivables, and credit card receivables shall not represent more than 10% of the Portfolio with the securities of a single issuer representing no more than 0.75% of the Portfolio. - Exposure to banks providing LOC or liquidity support for the underlying securities in Portfolio should be diversified as well.
-No bank shall provide such support for underlying securities representing more than 10% of the Portfolio. - No more than 25% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 12 and 15 years. - No more than 10% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 15 and 20 years and one month.
+The Barclays Industry Sector will be used to verify the sector limit. - No more than 1015% of the Portfolio shall be invested in Agency MBS, CMBS or CMO. - Securities of a single issuer (excluding Treasury and Agency securities) shall not represent more than 3% of the Portfolio. - Securities that have a minimum rating(s) from two of Moody's, S&P, and/or Fitch with an average ratings of either BBB- or /Baa32 shall not represent more than 207.5%10% of the Portfolio with the securities of a single issuer representing no more than 1.05% of the Portfolio. - Securities of any individual Agency, including MBS, CMBS or CMO, should not represent more than 20% of the Portfolio. - Investments in an individual Money Market Fund (including Treasury and Agency Money Market Funds) shall be limited to a lesser of \$200 million or 4% of that individual Money Market Fund's total assets. - Floating Rate Notes collateralized by Certificate of Deposits and issued through the Yankee CD program will be considered Corporate Floating Rate Notes. - Municipal Securities shall not represent more than 2025% of the Portfolio. - Repurchase Agreements shall not represent more than 15% of the Portfolio's amortized cost and should be collateralized as described in Appendix A. - Banker's Acceptances (BA) and Certificates of Deposits (CDs) shall not collectively represent more than 10% of the Portfolio. - Asset-backed securities for prime automobile, or equipment loan and lease receivables, and credit card receivables shall not represent more than 7.510% of the Portfolio with the securities of a single issuer representing no more than 0.75% of the Portfolio. - Exposure to banks providing LOC or liquidity support for the underlying securities in Portfolio should be diversified as well.
+No bank shall provide such support for underlying securities representing more than 10% of the Portfolio. - No more than 25% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 12 and 15 \years and one month. - No more than 10% of the Portfolio shall consist of securities, excluding securities where weighted average life is used, with a final maturity between 15 and 20 years and one month.